 Dr. Cantor is also the Director of the Fellowship Program In Pediatric Emergency Medicine.
 He is nationally known for his work as a researcher and educator in the fields of pediatric emergency medicine and toxicology.
 Cantor has held multiple leadership positions in the field of pediatric emergency medicine through ACEP and AAP.
 He currently serves on the following ACEP National Committees: Educational Meetings, Pediatric Emergency Medicine, Public Relations, and Publications Advisory Board.
 He has also served on the editorial and development boards of national curricula including APLS: The Pediatric Emergency Medicine Resource.
 He received the ACEP Outstanding Speaker of the Year Award in 1994 and the ACEP National Education Award in Emergency Medicine in 2002.
 In 2009, he published a textbook, Neonatal Emergencies, which has received a special commendation award from the 2010 British Medical Association Committee.
 He is a member of the American Board of Pediatrics and American Board of Emergency Medicine Joint Sub-board in Pediatric Emergency Medicine.
 Dr. Cantor is a well known invited International Speaker in Pediatric Emergency Medicine, having spoken in Europe, India, and the Middle East.
 At Upstate Medical University, he serves as an Advisory Dean, is a member of the Medical School Admissions Committee, and is on the Medical Alumni Board of Directors.

-Dr. Claudius teaches in the medical and undergraduate schools, as well as attending in the Emergency Department at LAC+USC.
+Dr. Claudius attends in the Emergency Department at Harbor-UCLA.
 Her research interests include ALTE, adolescent mental health and mass casualty triage for children.

 A native of Canada, Dr. Inaba completed his undergraduate studies at McGill University and subsequently went on to Queen’s University for medical school.
 He completed his Masters at the University of Toronto and his General Surgery training at the University of Western Ontario.
 He then went to the Ryder Trauma Center to pursue subspecialty fellowships in Surgical Critical Care and Trauma Surgery.
 He is board certified in Surgery and Surgical Critical Care by the American Board of Surgery and is board certified in Surgery by the Royal College of Physicians and Surgeons of Canada.
 He is a fellow of the American College of Surgeons and of the Royal College of Physicians and Surgeons of Canada.
 Dr. Inaba is currently an attending trauma surgeon at the LAC+USC Medical Center and an Associate Professor, Clinical Scholar, of Surgery and Emergency Medicine at the University of Southern California.
 He is the Medical Director of the Surgical Intensive Care Unit and the Associate Trauma Medical Director.
 He is the Program Director for both the General Surgery Residency and the Surgical Critical Care Fellowship.
 While at USC he has been the recipient of 21 teaching awards including the prestigious USC Keck School of Medicine Overall Excellence in Teaching Award for the Clinical Sciences for the last seven years in a row, the Alpha Omega Alpha Honorary Medical Fraternity Faculty Teaching Award and the Leonard Tow Humanism in Medicine Award.
 In addition to his teaching here at USC, he has lectured extensively, having given more than 150 invited lectures around the world.
 He has mentored more than 85 research fellows and students who have garnered 24 separate research awards for this work.
 Dr. Inaba has authored more than 250 peer reviewed articles, 200 scientific presentations and 22 textbook chapters in the area of trauma resuscitation, diagnostics and hemorrhage control.